Has anyone seen Bill?

 The New School - NYC

-Stepping onto a bridge is an act of faith.
-I believe if artists create works of beauty and courage, those works might become both the bridge and the act of faith; inspiring humanity and bravery.
+Crossing a bridge is an act of faith.
+If artists create works of beauty and courage, those works might become simultaneously the bridge and the act of faith; inspiring humanity and bravery.

 Feature Screenplay adaptation